100 Sights in São Paulo, Brazil (with Map and Images)

 The Aquário de São Paulo (ASP), São Paulo Aquarium in English, is an oceanarium located in the district of Ipiranga, southeastern part of the city of São Paulo, Brazil.
 It was inaugurated on July 6, 2006, as the first thematic aquarium in Latin America.

-The Sanctuary of the Sacred Heart of Jesus is a traditional church in the city of São Paulo that is located in the Champs Elysées neighborhood, in the center of the city, and belongs to the Catholic Church.
+The Sanctuary of the Sacred Heart of Jesus is a traditional church in the municipality of São Paulo that is located in the Campos Elísios neighborhood, downtown, and belongs to the Catholic Church.
 Its construction is based on Roman architecture in the shape of a Basilica and consists of three naves.
-It is characterized by the copper statue of Christ the Redeemer, which decorates the top of its majestic tower and is part of a complex of buildings that contains the Liceu Coração de Jesus, a Salesian school founded in 1885.
+It features the statue of Christ the Redeemer, in copper, which decorates the top of its majestic tower and is part of a complex of buildings that contains the Liceu Coração de Jesus, a Salesian school founded in 1885.

 96. Desembarque de Pedro Álvares Cabral em Porto Seguro em 1500